CiaoSR: Continuous Implicit Attention-in-Attention Network for Arbitrary-Scale Image Super-Resolution: Proposed Method

 where the value feature $\bV$ can be embedded with another attention to aggregate more non-local information.

 As shown in Figure \ref{fig:comp_attn}, our implicit attention is different from existing attention mechanisms by considering the additional coordinate information.
-In particular, self-attention mechanism \cite{vaswani2017transformer} without considering coordinates cannot predict pixel features that are not on the grid.
+In particular, the self-attention mechanism \cite{vaswani2017transformer} without considering coordinates cannot predict pixel features that are not on the grid.
 The coordinate-based implicit attention calculates the distance between a key $\bx_k$ and query coordinate $\bx_q$, which ignores the visual information and similarity of the features.

-\textbf{Implicit attention to learn weights for local ensemble.} Unlike previous methods~\cite{chen2021liif,lee2022lte} which directly use the normalized area as the ensemble weights, we propose to first use an attention to learn better weights for ensemble of the local region.
-Our attentions takes the both the coordinate distance $\br$, the local features $\bF_l$, as well as non-local features $\bG$ into account for the learning of the weight.
+\textbf{Implicit attention to learn weights for the local ensemble.} Unlike previous methods~\cite{chen2021liif,lee2022lte} which directly use the normalized area as the ensemble weights, we propose to first use an attention to learn better weights for the ensemble of the local region.
+Our attention takes both the coordinate distance $\br$, the local features $\bF_l$, as well as non-local features $\bG$ into account for the learning of the weight.
 Formally, the attention can be written as

 where $\phi_q$ is the query network, $\sigma$ is the Softmax function, and $\mI$ is the local region centered at $\bx_q$.
 The query, key, and value for this local ensemble attention are defined as